Written by Emma (Teach Starter)

 - Practice mindfulness.

-If the thought of taking time out of your already busy schedule to prioritize yourself makes you feel even more stressed, why not take part in our Self-care Challenge: 4 Mini-Moments Teachers Need Every Day?
+If the thought of taking time out of your already busy schedule to prioritise yourself makes you feel even more stressed, why not take part in our Self-care Challenge: 4 Mini-Moments Teachers Need Every Day?

 Are you going to make any new year’s resolutions?